GustavoCancino/hyperBlog_GIT/README.md

 #### Bonus Track Git and GitHub
 To further expand your Git skills, we'll explore additional features and functionalities offered by Git and GitHub, empowering you to optimize your development workflow and collaborate more efficiently.

-Includes examples on linux windows and mac
+Includes examples on linux windows and mac - available for all ages

 # 🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃🎃